What Is Unintentional Tort?

 How Does Negligence Become a Tort?

 A key thing to know is that a tort is a violation of a person’s right or a wrongful act deemed a legal liability.
-The way negligence operates as a tort is, while the perpetrator did not mean to intentionally cause harm, that party’s unintentional actions still harmed another individual, either physically or financially.
+The way negligence operates as a tort is, that while the perpetrator did not mean to intentionally cause harm, that party’s unintentional actions still harmed another individual, either physically or financially.
 Because of the injury inflicted, the defendant has a legal obligation to pay damages.

 What Are Examples of Unintentional Tort?